StefanSeifermann/CO2-calculator-SynErgie-/README.md

 - Average electricity prices [€/MWh] for the target years 2019 - 2023 were calculated from the quarter-hourly time series of electricity prices downloaded from Energy-Charts[^3].

+## Authors and acknowledgments
+Hochschule Mannheim - Mannheim University of Applied Sciences - Germany (https://www.hs-mannheim.de/)

+This work, developed as part of the Kopernikus project SynErgie, was supported by the German Federal Ministry for Education and Research and the project executing organization Jülich [03SFK3U2-3].

 ## References